guangchen811/tadv/README.md

 ### Install the package

 We use [poetry](https://python-poetry.org/) to manage the dependencies.
+The setup has been tested on macOS and Linux systems.
 If you are not familiar with poetry, we suggest you install it with [pipx](https://pipx.pypa.io/stable/) first by following the [official documentation](https://python-poetry.org/docs/).